joshbeam/angular_init/TUTORIAL.md

 # Syntax

 Use normal JavaScript or CoffeeScript syntax.
+You'll notice that the custom syntax below is somewhat similar to the style of [Liquid][liquid], but don't be fooled!
+You cannot use Liquid here.

 ## 1. Placeholders

 Use the following **placeholders** in your template:

 - `{{type}}`
-  - The type of component (directive, controller, etc. Type ngi -h to see the available components)
+  - The type of component (directive, controller, etc. Type `ngi -h` to see the available components)

 - `{{name}}`
   - `[?] <component> name: <user input>`